Gabriel Sylliboy

 Gabriel Sylliboy (18 August 1874 – March 4, 1964) was the first Mi'kmaq elected as Grand Chief (1919) and the first to fight for the recognition by the state of Canada of the treaties between the government and the First Nations people.

 Early life

 Sylliboy was born at the Whycocomagh reserve on Cape Breton, Canada, on 8 August 1874.
-His parents were John Sylliboy and Mary, née Barrington.
+His parents were John and Mary Sylliboy, née Barrington.

 Activism

 Before 1918, Gabriel was already a renowned Mi'kmaw religious leader at the Whycocomagh Reserve and Grand Captain of Mi'kmawey Mawio'mi or the Mi'kmaq Grand Council.
 After Chief John Denny Jr. in 1918, Sylliboy became the first elected Grand Chief.

 Ten years later, in 1929, Sylliboy after being found carrying muskrat pelts, was arrested for hunting out of season and convicted.
 He invoked treaty rights dating to 1752 as his defense during the court case and subsequent appeal, both of which he lost.